iudicium/iudicium/README.md

 ### 👨‍💻 About Me:

 - You can hire me for 120$/h.
-Please reach out on `telegram`

-- 🔭 I specialize in crafting API infrastucture, but can also build frontend applications

-- ☣️ I can type the right words into your computer 🧑‍💻
+I would love to work on a gig.

-- 🔒 I'm passionate about discovering security vulnerabilities in my free time and delving into the world of Red Teaming! 💻🌐
+- 🔒 I'm passionatie about the InfoSec world in my spare time, I love to discover security vulnerabilities 💻🌐

 - :mailbox: Feel free to reach me on:&nbsp;&nbsp;&nbsp;&nbsp; [![Telegram Badge](https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/moriaritywork)